sophiee03/SmartHome/README.md

 # SmartHome
-Repository per il progetto di Embedded Software for the IoT at the University of Trento
+Repository for the Embedded Software for the IoT project at the University of Trento.

 # Members
 - [Ismaele Landini](https://github.com/Ismaele-landini)